Solirius-QE/Quality-Engineering-Learning-Hub/README.md

 # Solirius Quality Engineering Learning Hub

-Dive into our handpicked selection of resources covering manual testing, test automation, and QA best practices from foundation to advanced.
-Boost your skills with this thoughtfully curated and regularly updated selection! 🚀
+Find our handpicked selection of resources covering Quality Engineering, testing methodologies, test automation, and QE best practices from foundation to advanced.
+Boost 🚀 your skills with this regularly updated collection!

-There are some little gems in here.
+There are some real gems in here.
 We've marked the ones we really like with a 💎.

 [![Have questions\issues\problems, join the chat at](https://img.shields.io/badge/Slack-4A154B?style=for-the-badge&logo=slack&logoColor=white)](https://solirius.slack.com/archives/C0194RHLTCL)